28 Different Types of Weevils With Pictures

 Other types of weevils include the acorn weevil, the strawberry root weevil, and the black vine weevil.

-Each of these species has its unique characteristics and behaviors and requires a different approach to control and management.
+Each of these species has unique characteristics and behaviors and requires a different approach to control and management.

 19. Naupactus Peregrinus